ngrok/ngrok-javascript/README.md

   },
   session_metadata: "Online in One Line",
   // listener configuration
-  metadata: "example listener metadata from nodejs",
+  metadata: "example listener metadata from javascript",
   domain: "<domain>",
   proto: "http",
   proxy_proto: "", // One of: "", "1", "2"